Zygopetalum Orchid Indoor Care, Propagation, Growing Problems with Solutions

 No blooms

 One possible reason why Zygopetalum Orchid is not blooming is too little light.
-Move the orchid to a brighter spot and ensure it is receiving bright light with some direct sunshine.
+Move the orchid to a brighter spot and ensure it is receiving bright indirect light.

 Pests

-The common plant pests in Zygopetalum Orchids are Mealy Bugs, Scale Insects, Slugs and Snails.
-Isolate the affected orchid to prevent spread to other houseplants and treat it with Neem oil to get rid of the pests.
+The common plant pests in Zygopetalum Orchids are mealy bugs, scale insects, slugs and snails.
+Isolate the affected orchid to prevent spread to other plants and treat it with neem oil as per the manufacturer's instructions.

 Dark-green leaves